-Tips for Applying for Orphan Product Designation
+Tips for Submitting an Application for Orphan Designation

-2. While all nine items will be reviewed, the application will be reviewed most critically in two areas: scientific rationale (Item 4) and population prevalence (Item 8).
+2. While all eight items will be reviewed, the application will be reviewed most critically in two areas: scientific rationale (Item 4) and population prevalence (Item 8).
 Do not confuse prevalence with incidence.
 They are different entities and can’t be substituted for one another.

 The application must contain a copy of every reference used in the application to document prevalence.
 While most references are from published sources, this also includes information obtained from websites.
 Provide a hard copy of the reference obtained from the Internet, plus the website address.